-Keep in mind, the rules for these investments are complex and careful planning must be taken to avoid prohibited transactions and unrelated business income tax (UBIT).
-However, when properly executed with the right investment, this group can sock away significant returns in tax-free roth accounts.
-There’s no better deal in the tax code that this.
+Keep in mind, the rules for these investments are complex and careful planning must be taken to avoid prohibited transactions, as well as unrelated business income tax (UBIT).
+However, when properly executed with the right investment, this group can sock away significant returns in tax-free Roth accounts.
+There’s no better deal in the tax code than this!

 II.
-SEEKING INCREASED RETRUNS AND TIRED OF POOR FUND OR STOCK PERFORMANCE
+SEEKING INCREASED RETURNS AND TIRED OF POOR FUND OR STOCK PERFORMANCE

 This is the largest group of self directed IRA investors.
 These investors have seen stagnant performance, losses, or ridiculous fees eat away at their retirement account.
 They are generally tired of the ups and downs of the stock market and want stable investments they can actually understand.
 This group usually invests in real estate, in its various forms, because it can offer more stable returns and because the investor can actually understand the investment (something they can’t do from a 100 page mutual fund prospectus).
 Here are a couple of actual client examples.